nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-05-24-tfs-feature-wish-tfs-checkin-notifier/index.md

 ---
+title: TFS Feature Wish (TFS Checkin Notifier)
+date: 2007-05-24
+author: MrHinsh
 id: "397"
-title: "TFS Feature Wish (TFS Checkin Notifier)"
-date: "2007-05-24"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "tfs-feature-wish-tfs-checkin-notifier"
+slug: tfs-feature-wish-tfs-checkin-notifier
 aliases:
 - /blog/tfs-feature-wish-tfs-checkin-notifier
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 One of the annoying things about Source-Control is that someone else can have that file you really need checked out!
 This can be annoying if they are not in the same building or even country.